What Is Responsive Design?

 To start with, responsive design followed the tendency of tablets and smartphones as alternate devices for accessing the net.

 This mobile device popularity also showed us that their owners weren’t only accessing internet content on mobile devices”on the move”, but in their homes or offices.
-They therefore expected to have the ability to view the same content in their mobile as on their desktop computer (not a different, or reduced, version).
+They therefore expected to have the ability to view the same content in their mobile as on their desktop web design edmonton computer (not a different, or reduced, version).

 2. The market was flooded with competing devices